javascript-tutorial/en.javascript.info/2-ui/2-events/1-introduction-browser-events/article.md

 On mouse click, the code inside `onclick` runs.

 Please note that inside `onclick` we use single quotes, because the attribute itself is in double quotes.
-If we fforget that the code is inside the attribute and use double quotes inside, like this:  `onclick="alert("Клик!")"`, then it won't work right.
+If we fforget that the code is inside the attribute and use double quotes inside, like this:  `onclick="alert("Click!")"`, then it won't work right.

 An HTML-attribute is not a convenient place to write a lot of code, so we'd better create a JavaScript function and call it there.